webdesigns23/react-router-v6-nested-routes-code-along/README.md

 objects; so far, we've covered `path` and `element`.
 Another option, `children`, is how we can tell a route that it has _nested routes_.

-W'll start by setting up the `Layout` component.
+We'll start by setting up the `Layout` component.
 This component is already created in the pages/ folder, so all we need to do is include our `NavBar` component directly within our `Layout`, rather than dropping it into every page-level component: